DonChong2000/TodayILearn/Generic skills/Multitasking.md

 **Def:**
 it is not about coding two project with your left hand and right hands.

 It is working two or more project at a same period of time.
 It require you not to mess up and miss details of all taskes.
 And able to swap between the context quickly.
-And abilityt
+And ability to distribute tasks to others.

 **My thoughts:**